JohnBrunson/cypress-testing-demo/README.md

 ## Description

 The idea behind this was to simply get a chance to experiment with cypress testing.
 This is a very simple app with a very simple set of tests.
-You can see a simple set of tests [here](https://drive.google.com/file/d/1zn35R6uSDyMkrItrcepMlC4hrd2DTnkW/view?usp=sharing) In doing this, my hope is to provide a decent basis for writing tests.
+You can see the simple set of tests [here](https://drive.google.com/file/d/1zn35R6uSDyMkrItrcepMlC4hrd2DTnkW/view?usp=sharing).
+In doing this, my hope is to provide a decent basis for writing tests.

 ## Installation